Janaúba: Climate

 The climate is sub-humid to semi-arid, with irregular rainfall and occasional long periods of drought.
 The average annual rainfall is 1,074 mm, with a highly concentrated seasonal regime: 85% of the rain falls in the months of November to March, while 2% falls from May to August.
 During this period, that may include the months of September and October, the deficiency in the soils is deep and the waters of the rivers drop to critical levels.

 The average annual temperature is 23 °C with little seasonal variation.
 It varies between 16 °C in winter and 30 °C in summer.
 In winter, due to the action of masses of polar air the temperature can reach 6 °C.

 The maximum temperature varies from 33 °C to 40 °C. In the summer there are high temperatures, especially in the months of December to February.
 The climate is overall hot and dry.

-The economy
+Economy

 The main economic activities are cattle raising and the growing of grains.
 In 2006 there were 111,000 head of cattle.
 The main agricultural products were bananas (2,170 hectares), grapes, mangoes, and coconut.